||Dry Canyon 51 Loop

 then the road flattens as it turns left (north).
 Just after the road turns

-back to the east, spot the Betty singletrack at mile 1.4 forking uphill on
+back to the east, spot the Rattlesnake singletrack at mile 1.4 forking uphill on

 Northbound toward Little Baldy on the BST.
-Betty is
+Rattlesnake

 just around the next corner.